 gauṇaścet na ātmaśabdāt

-Although the three gunas (exist), they are not the words for the soul.
+Know that the three gunas are not due to the words used to describe the soul.

 tat—to that; niṣṭhasya—of the devoted; mokṣopadeśāt—from the teaching of salvation.